hexular/LHL-Final/README.md

 2. Install dependencies with `npm install`

-3. Clone and setup the server side from https://github.com/hexular/scheduler-api
+3. Clone and setup the server side from https://github.com/hexular/LHL-Final-Server

-4. Once the Scheduler-api is set up, run it from the root directory with `npm start`
+4. Once the server is set up, run it from the root directory with `npm start`

-5. Run the Scheduler app from its root directory with `npm start`
+5. Run the Jobify app from its root directory with `npm start`

 6. Go to http://localhost:3000 in your browser to interact with the app